hemingkx/ImageNetVC/VaLM/BLIP-2/Readme.md

 # PLM Evaluation

 This folder contains all the code used to reimplement our BLIP-2 evaluation.
-This repository is still under construction.
-We release the current version of codes to facilitate re-implementation.

 ## Requirements